Installing Glue Down Flooring, isn't difficult, to do. But, requires a lot of awareness, and cleaning along the way. Get your knee pads, for this one.

 Rags: to use with glue remover

-1/4 v-notched trowel: This large notch will wear down during usage, when used over concrete, will handle 500s.f.
-You can use a small notch over wood, which won't wear down as fast.
+1/4 v-notched flat trowel: This large notch will wear down during usage, when used over concrete, will handle 500s.f.

 Rubber mallet